Toronto Expansion Protocol for Court Hearings During COVID-19 Pandemic

 F.2 Conduct of Matters In writing, by Teleconference or by Videoconference

-- The types of motions as enumerated in paragraph F.7 herein shall be heard in writing.
+- The types of matters as enumerated in paragraph F.7 herein shall be heard in writing.

-- Bankrupts’ applications for discharge following compliance with prior discharge orders and bankrupts’ applications for discharge that are on consent or unopposed, including matters where opposition is withdrawn, shall be heard in writing and shall be scheduled to be heard in writing by the Bankruptcy Court office on the next available date, excepting matters where there are alleged conduct issues or section 178 (c), (d), (e), more than two (j), (k) and (l) BIA facts, in which case such matters shall be heard by videoconference.
+- Bankrupts’ applications for discharge following compliance with prior discharge orders and bankrupts’ applications for discharge that are on consent or unopposed, including matters where opposition is withdrawn, shall be heard in writing and shall be scheduled to be heard in writing by the Bankruptcy Court office, excepting matters where there are alleged conduct issues or section 178 (c), (d), (e), more than two (j), (k) and (l) BIA facts, in which case such matters shall be heard by videoconference.

 - Trustees’ applications for discharge shall be heard in writing.